vunguyen2009techdev/vunguyen2009techdev/README.md

 <h1 align="center">Hi 👋, I'm Vu (vu.nguyen)</h1>
 <h3 align="center">A passionate Fullstack developer from VietNam.
-I'd like to update new technology like React, Next, NextJS, Golang, Solidity,...
+I'd like to update new technology like NestJS, React, NextJS, Golang, Solidity,...
 I can challenge me to learn new things.
 Currently, I switch to Blockchain Dapp.
 My next short term path to become an expert Blockchain Developer aside to with BE developer (Typescript Framework, Golang) and slightly glance to FE framework</h3>

 - 🔭 I’m currently working on [Kompa Group](https://kompa.ai)